 (More on this case can be read at the post.)

 Therefore, one should expect SAP Platinum consultants to cover any unsatisfactory work performed by the major consulting companies (firms they have the strongest partnerships with.
 Essentially the SAP Platinum consultant has very little freedom to express the actual issues that exist with an installation.

 Dealing with Reality

-Executives who make the decision to purchase SAP are reticent to admit that SAP can’t get the job done in one area.
+Executives who decide to purchase SAP are reticent to admit that SAP can’t get the job done in one area.
 People generally enjoy delusion over reality, which is why when polls are conducted, a large percentage of the population believes they have an angel that watches out for them.
-However, I have literally a list of the functionality of things in supply chain management that should probably never be attempted in SAP.
-And I also have a list of vendors that do all of the things that SAP cannot do, and can do these things pretty easily.
+However, I have literally a list of the functionality of supply chain management that should probably never be attempted in SAP.
+And I also have a list of vendors that do all of the things that SAP cannot do and can do these things pretty easily.
 Fantasizing about some super SAP Consultant or that the next release of the software will fix all the problems is not a functional way to provide the business with the functionality it desires.
 Taking action on addressing missing functionality of SAP with the best of breed solutions is.

 The major consulting companies in IT make most of their money from software implementation.
 They have selected the software they want to implement before setting foot on the client’s premises.
 These decisions are made at the highest level of the company, which drives everything from hiring to the information provided to clients.
 This is a major reason why the value of IT purchases is not higher.

 For better decisions to be made in IT and for enterprise software efficiency to improve, there must be more unbiased information sources.
 Any information source cannot earn income or take advertising, or be focused on staffing consultants to work on projects.
 Try coming up with an advising entity that does none of these things.
 It is not an easy task.